oslongjourney/oslongjourney.github.io/_posts/device-drivers-linux/2017-02-26-Kernel-compilation-and-installation.md

 ### Final considerations about `.config` and tips

-When you use a configuration file provided by a Linux Distribution, hundreds of device drivers are enabled; normally, you just need a few driver.
-All the enabled drivers will raise the compile time with no need for you, fortunetally, there is an option that automatically change the `.config` file in order to enabled only required drivers.
-However, before use the command, it is highly recommended to enable all the devices that you use with your computer in order to ensure that `.config` file have all the required driver by your machine enabled.
-In other words, plug all the devices that you normally use before execute the command:
+When you use a configuration file provided by a Linux Distribution, hundreds of device drivers are enabled; typically, you need a few drivers.
+All the enabled drivers will raise the compile time with no need for you; fortunately, there is an option that automatically changes the `.config` file to enable only required drivers.
+Nonetheless, before using the command, it is highly recommended to enable all the devices that you use with your computer to ensure that `.config` file have all the required driver for your machine enabled.
+In other words, plug all the devices that you usually use before executing the command:

 ```bash
 make localmodconfig